 Blueberry Hand Pies

-With the backdrop of the “Deep Blue” ocean, I was inspired to develop these Deep Blueberry Hand Pies.
-They are tasty, flaky little pies made with whole grain flour and studded with juicy bluerries… just the sort of wholesome treat to pack along for an expedition of your own, seafaring or otherwise.
+With the backdrop of the “Deep Blue” ocean, I was inspired to develop these Blueberry Hand Pies.
+They are tasty, flaky little pies made with whole-grain flour and studded with juicy blueberries… just the sort of wholesome treat to pack along for an expedition of your own, seafaring or otherwise.

 I grabbed my middle daughter Rosie, who at 13 is just the right age for the Deep Blue series (and a champion baker to boot).
 We set out on adventure in the kitchen, playing with pastry with delicious results.